 Exercise makes your heart beat faster and breathes harder, thus burns more calories.
 Lungs expand more and energize the whole body.

-The precise mechanisms of lipid lowering effect of exercise is unclear, but below is the list of suggested pathways:
+The precise mechanisms of the lipid-lowering effect of exercise are unclear, but below is the list of suggested pathways:

-- During exercise, skeletal muscles start utilizing lipids instead of glycogen that decreases plasma lipid levels.
+- During training, skeletal muscles start utilizing lipids instead of glycogen that decreases plasma lipid levels.

-- Exercise will lower the levels of an enzyme (cholesteryl ester transfer protein) that decrease HDL level in the plasma.
-That is why exercise proportionally increases HDL cholesterol level.
+- Exercise will lower the levels of an enzyme (cholesteryl ester transfer protein) that decrease the HDL level in the plasma.
+That is why exercise proportionally increases the HDL cholesterol level.

 What kind of exercise might help lower cholesterol?